 Facebook's increasing dominance, long reach, and widening ambition have a lot of people worried, including the creator of the World Wide Web.
-Sir Tim Berners-Lee recently warned that the Web may be endangered by Facebook's colossal walled gardenJ.
+Sir Tim Berners-Lee recently warned that the Web may be endangered by Facebook's colossal walled garden3.J.
 Evans, "Can Anything Stop the Facebook Juggernaut?"
-TechCrunch, November 25, 2010.
-The fear is that if increasingly large parts of the Web reside inside a single (and for the most part closed) service, innovation, competition, and exchange may suffer.
+TechCrunch,

-4. A closed network or single set of services controlled by one dominant firm.
+- 2. Internet content that can't be indexed by Google and other search engines. - 3.
+A closed network or single set of services controlled by one dominant firm.